-- Help girls that have difficulties reading by decoding it into syllables or letters. - Say 'Let's read together' and point to the letter while saying 'The sound of the syllable/letter is..
-If the girl does not know the sound of syllable, go to the letter level. - Only say the sounds if the girls does not know them or if she does not know how to blend them together.
+- Ask individual girls to read out one syllable or word each - Help girls that have difficulties reading by decoding it into syllables or letters. - Say 'Let's read together' and point to the letter while saying 'The sound of the syllable/letter is v' if the girl does not know the sound of syllable, go to the letter level. - Only say the sounds if the girls do not know them or if she does not know how to blend them together.

-Girls read in pair's decodable words and short stories from the activity book.
+Girls read in pairs decodable words and short stories from the activity book.